HeleJ/quiz-game-about-Estonia/README.md

   * Continue button.
 If the continue button is clicked - hide the info box, show the quiz box;

   * Click the Next button.
-If Click next button clicked - hide current question, show next question.
+If Click next button is clicked - hide current question, show next question.
 After the last question show the result box;

   * Replay button.
 If the replay button is clicked - hide the result box, show the quiz box.